-The conceptual framework for the Career and Technical Teacher Education program is grounded on the underlying themes of Professionalism, Technology and Diversity (P/T/D).
-It embodies our mission, as urban educators, to prepare professionally competent, reflective and caring technical educators for a world of technology and diversity.
+Our mission, as urban educators, is to prepare professionally competent, reflective and caring technical educators for a world of technology and diversity.
 Therefore, every graduate of the program is prepared to demonstrate:

-General Knowledge

-based on a strong foundation in the liberal arts and sciences that forms the basis for our shared values, understandings and responsibilities in a democracy;
+• General Knowledge - based on a strong foundation in the liberal arts and sciences that forms the basis for our shared values, understandings and responsibilities in a democracy.

-Technical Competency

-• based on knowledge and skill in career and technical education content areas to enable students to achieve high standards of learning and performance.

-Professional Competency

-based on knowledge of students and proficiency in designing instruction appropriate for their developmental levels and needs; proficiency in designing, planning, implementing and managing the instructional process in a safe and nurturing environment; and using a variety of methods, assessment techniques and resources.

-Competency in the Use of Technology

-• ability to use modern computer technology and the Internet to facilitate and enhance the instructional process and student learning.

-Caring Dispositions

-• personal and interpersonal characteristics that build upon and enhance dispositions to be caring professionals who have respect for learners of every age and background.

-Reflective Practice

-- opportunities for critical analysis, evaluation and continuous improvement of professional practice and life-long learning. - Sensitivity to Diversity - awareness of the diverse cultures that make up our urban schools, communities and our global society; and the basis for practices that support and meet students' learning needs.
+- Technical Competency including knowledge and skill in career and technical education content areas to enable students to achieve high standards of learning and performance. - Professional Competency based on knowledge of students and proficiency in designing instruction appropriate for their developmental levels and needs; proficiency in designing, planning, implementing and managing the instructional process in a safe and nurturing environment; and using a variety of methods, assessment techniques and resources. - Competency in the Use of Technology ability to use modern computer technology and the Internet to facilitate and enhance the instructional process and student learning. - Caring Dispositions personal and interpersonal characteristics that build upon and enhance dispositions to be caring professionals who have respect for learners of every age and background. - Reflective Practice critical analysis, evaluation and continuous improvement of professional practice and life-long learning. - Sensitivity to Diversity awareness of the diverse cultures that make up our urban schools, communities and our global society; and the basis for practices that support and meet students' learning needs.